barrychum/securedenv/README.md

-### SecuredEnvSync README

 # SecuredEnvSync

 **SecuredEnvSync** is a cross-platform tool for securely managing and synchronizing encrypted environment variables.
-This project leverages ECC encryption to protect sensitive information and uses rclone to sync the encrypted data with Google Drive.
+This project leverages ECC encryption to protect sensitive information and uses rclone to sync the encrypted data with any rclone supported targets.

 ## Features

 - **Cross-Platform**: Works on macOS, Linux, and Windows.
 - **ECC Encryption**: Uses Elliptic Curve Cryptography (ECC) for secure encryption and decryption of environment variable values.
-- **Google Drive Sync**: Utilizes rclone to sync the encrypted environment file with Google Drive.
+- **Flexible Sync**: Utilizes rclone to sync the encrypted environment file with various cloud storage providers (Google Drive, Dropbox, OneDrive, etc.).
 - **Custom Scripts**: Provides custom scripts for encryption, decryption, and synchronization.
+- **Security**: Ensures sensitive data is encrypted and securely stored.

 ## Requirements

 - **OpenSSL**: For generating ECC keys and performing encryption/decryption.
-- **rclone**: For syncing the environment file with Google Drive.
+- **rclone**: For syncing the environment file with cloud storage providers.
 - **Bash**: For macOS and Linux scripts.
 - **PowerShell**: For Windows scripts.